railsadminteam/rails_admin/README.md

         edit do
           group :default do
             label "Team information"
-            instructions "Please fill all informations related to your team..." end
+            help "Please fill all informations related to your team..." end
         end
       end